 Signage.
 A sign shall be located immediately above the pedestrian pushbutton and parallel to the crosswalk controlled by the pushbutton.
 The sign shall conform to one of the following standard MUTCD designs: R10-3, R10-3a, R10-3e, R10-3i, R10-4, and R10-4a.

 Tactile Arrow.
-A tactile arrow, pointing in the direction of travel controlled by a pushbutton, shall be provided either on the pushbutton or its sign.
+A tactile arrow, pointing in the direction of travel controlled by a pushbutton, shall be provided on the pushbutton.

 Vibrotactile Feature.
 The pushbutton shall pulse when depressed and shall vibrate continuously throughout the WALK interval.